-- Verify all coaches on the sideline (maximum of 3) have MYSA 2020-2021 credentials.
-The game may not kick off if there is not a credentialed adult in each technical area.
+- Verify all coaches on the sideline (maximum of 3) have MYSA 2021-2022 credentials.
+The game may not kick off if there is not at least one credentialed adult in each technical area.

 - Collect two (2) paper rosters from each coach.
 Keep one roster and give the other one to the opposing coach.
 Coaches should write in player’s numbers (if not preprinted) and cross off any coaches or players absent.
 Referees should assure the number of people in the technical area corresponds to those listed as present on the roster.

-- Player pass cards are not required during the spring season.
+- Player pass cards are not required during the fall season.

 - Know the LOTG and the rules of competition for the match you are doing.